Monday, February 19, 2018

 A world populated by alien androids whose masters had died out centuries ago, so they willingly agreed to serve Mudd.

-But, as most of Mudd's plans tend to do, this one goes awry when the androids reveal that, after observing Harry, they decide it would be best for the galaxy if they pacified humanity by removing it's desire to do anything by giving all humans whatever they wanted, in essence subjugating hamanity with kindness!
+But, as Mudd's plans tend to do, this one goes awry when the androids reveal that, after observing Harry, they decide it would be best for the galaxy if they pacified humanity by removing it's desire to do anything by giving all humans whatever they wanted, in essence subjugating humanity with kindness!

 "Mudd's Passion"

-You'd think the least likely returning character to appear on the Saturday morning version of the series would be a con man who dealt in drugs and playing with people's sexual drives, yet here he is...dealing drugs and manipulating people's sex drives...but done with delicacy and good taste...sort of...
+You'd think the least likely returning character to appear on the Saturday morning animated version of Star Trek would be a con man who dealt in drugs and playing with people's sexual drives, yet here he is...dealing drugs and manipulating people's sex drives...but done with delicacy and good taste...sort of...

 Having escaped from the androids.
 Harry is back to his thieving ways, promoting a phony aphrodisiac...which actually works!